justxanny/homelab/README.md

-# homelab
+# Hook and Ladder 8
-Documentation for my homelab
+Also known as my homelab.
+This repo houses documentation, scripts and configurations pertaining to my homelab and services.